Consensys/doc.goquorum/docs/HowTo/GetStarted/GettingStartedOverview.md

 # Getting started overview

 You can get started with GoQuorum in multiple ways.
-They range from using our quickstart to generate a local network, to configuring and creating a full network from scratch.
+They range from using the quickstart to generate a local network, to creating and configuring a full network from scratch.

 ## Quorum Dev Quickstart